 Discipline

 All the motivation in the world is still just half the battle.
-It will get you to your next obstacle in work or life, but it is discipline that will take you over, around, or through that obstacle, no matter what it may be.
-We are all human, and no one can remain 100% motivated all the time, it’s not in our nature.
+It will get you to your next obstacle in work or life, but discipline will take you over, around, or through that obstacle, no matter what it may be.
+We are all human, and no one can remain 100% motivated all the time; it’s not in our nature.

-There are days where we don’t want to get out of bed, don’t want to go anywhere, or would rather be doing something different.
-But, when you're on the job, you don’t have the luxury to become sidetracked.
-Your safety, the safety of others, the objective of getting your load delivered on time, all demand that you be there with your A game on, even when you don’t feel like it.
+There are days when we don’t want to get out of bed, don’t want to go anywhere, or would rather be doing something different.
+But, when you're on the job, you don’t have the luxury of becoming sidetracked.
+Your safety, the safety of others, and the objective of getting your load delivered on time all demand that you be there with your A-game on, even when you don’t feel like it.
 And that’s where discipline comes in.

 Furthermore, remaining disciplined in managing your hours, keeping cool under pressure, conducting preventative truck maintenance, and keeping your truck and yourself within regulatory guidelines is the difference between success and failure as a truck driver.